VarshaVijayan01/Data-Analytics--Credit-Risk-Analysis/README.md

 NumberOfTime60.89DaysPastDueNotWorse imputed absurd values with 0.
 NumberOfDependents missing values were imputed with 0.

-  On testing teh balance proportion of the resultant value we can see an imbalance here that is 93% and 7% so we'll do downsampling for class'0' in variable SeriousDlqin2yrs to get a balance between the values
+  On testing the balance proportion of the resultant value we can see an imbalance here that is 93% and 7% so we'll do downsampling for class'0' in variable SeriousDlqin2yrs to get a balance between the values

   ![alt text](https://github.com/VarshaVijayan01/Data-Analytics--Credit-Risk-Analysis/blob/master/Images/Balance%20Testing.png)

-we are making three set of samples so that all the observation have fair chances of random sampling
+Three set of samples were used so that all the observation have fair chance of random sampling

   Two sample One-tailed Hypothesis Testing
 Null Hypothesis : The average age of the defaulters is less than the average of the non defaulters.